Export controls

 While AI offers enormous economic and social benefits, advanced models and large computing clusters could enable adversaries and malicious actors to enhance military and intelligence applications, lower barriers to developing weapons of mass destruction, support sophisticated cyber operations, and assist in human rights violations such as mass surveillance.
 The United States must leverage its regulatory tools and authorities to mitigate these risks and protect national security.

 A fundamental tension exists between the first two properties (enabling bilateral dealmaking and ensuring semiconductor competitiveness) and the latter two (maintaining a U.S. AI hardware edge and preventing misuse).
-If we provide universal access to U.S. AI semiconductors, we risk eliminating the advantage enjoyed by American AI companies and lose control over potential misuse by adversaries.
+If universal access to U.S. AI semiconductors is provided, it risks eliminating the advantage enjoyed by American AI companies and lose control over potential misuse by adversaries.

 The solution lies in implementing a proportional access framework: granting access to U.S. AI semiconductors based on the verifiable security guarantees that importers can provide.
 This approach allows the administration to finely calibrate its trade strategy, rewarding trusted partners while limiting access for less reliable actors.